openstack/kolla/docs/developer-env.md

 # Developer env

-The basic starting enviroment will be created using `docker-compose`.
+The basic starting environment will be created using `docker-compose`.
 This environment will start up the openstack services listed in the compose directory.